Patrick Nyarko: Professional

 Nyarko decided to forgo his senior season and enter the 2008 MLS SuperDraft.
 Widely predicted to be the first pick in the draft, Nyarko was selected 7th overall by the Chicago Fire.

 He made his MLS debut on June 15, 2008, against FC Dallas, and scored his first MLS goal on August 2, 2008, against Chivas USA.

 After eight seasons with Chicago, Nyarko was traded to D.C.
 United on January 6, 2016, in exchange for a second round 2016 MLS SuperDraft pick.
 Nyarko scored his first goal for United on April 2, 2016, scoring against the San Jose Earthquakes.
 He missed the last 3 months of the season with concussion.
 He was out of contract with United following the 2017 season and was considering retirement due to brain trauma due to 8 separate concussions he has suffered from.

 International career

 Nyarko was called up to the Ghana squad to face Chile.
 Nyarko made his Ghana debut against Chile on February 29, 2012, at the PPL Park in Chester, Pennsylvania.

+Coaching career

+Nyarko joined the Chicago Fire Academy as an assistant coach in June 2021, and moved to the same role with Chicago Fire II before their inaugural 2022 season.
+Nyarko left the club for personal reasons following the 2024 season.

+Nyarko joined Forward Madison as the head coach of their MLS Next U19 team in May 2025.
+Nyarko was named as an assistant coach for Forward Madison's senior team prior to their 2026 season.